Algebraic solutions of linear differential equations: an arithmetic approach: Grothendieck's conjecture

 is a solution of $Y'+B(x)Y=0$.
 If, moreover, $B(x)$ has no pole at $0$, then $U_0(x)$ has no pole at $0$ as well and we have $U_0(0)=I_n$, so $U_0(x)$ is a fundamental matrix of rational solutions of $Y'+B(x)Y=0$.
 If $B(x)$ has a pole at $0$, then $U_0(x)$ is not necessarily invertible.
 Note that, more generally, if $a\in\mathbb{F}_{p}$ is not a pole of $B(x)$, then

 is a fundamental matrix of rational solutions of $Y'+B(x)Y=0$. \end{rem}

-Putting together all what precedes, we obtain a simple algorithm to determine whether \eqref{eq:opLcharp} has a full basis of rational solutions: compute inductively $B_{p}(x)$ and, then, check whether $B_{p}(x)$ vanishes.
+Putting together all that precedes, we obtain a simple algorithm to determine whether \eqref{eq:opLcharp} has a full basis of rational solutions: compute inductively $B_{p}(x)$ and, then, check whether $B_{p}(x)$ vanishes.
 Note however that no extension of the simple formula of Theorem~\ref{theo:pcurvorder1} is known for higher order differential equations.
 Roughly speaking, this is due to the fact that, contrarily to $\mathbb{F}_{p}(x)$, the ring of $n \times n$ matrices over $\mathbb{F}_{p}(x)$ is noncommutative as soon as $n \geq 2$.
-Computing the $p$-curvature is then much more complicated in this case but rather efficient algorithms for this task are nevertheless available; we will present them in Subsection~\ref{ssec:algorithms}.
+Computing the $p$-curvature is then much more complicated in this case but rather efficient algorithms for this task are nevertheless available; we will discuss them in Section~\ref{ssec:algorithms}.

 Using Theorem \ref{prop:cartier lemma} (Cartier's lemma), we get the following reformulation of Grothendieck's conjecture.